stefanwille/crystal-redis/README.md

 I have exercised every API method in the spec and built some example programs.
 There is no production use yet.

-I took great care to make this library very usable with respect to to API, reliability and documentation.
+I took great care to make this library very usable with respect to API, reliability and documentation.

 ## Questions, Bugs & Support